algolia/instantsearch/README.md

 This repository holds the code and documentation for the React InstantSearch project.

-Go to the [React InstantSearch documentation website][react-doc] to learn how to use it.
+Go to the [React InstantSearch documentation website][website] to learn how to use it.

 ## Installation